jhobbs/mathnotes/physics/motion.md

 Net torque is related to angular momentum in the following way:

 $$ \tau_{net} = \frac{d\vec{\ell}}{dt} $$

 that is, net torque is the same thing as the change in angular momentum.

+Angular momentum of a fixed body about a ridig axis is the product of angular speed and the rotational inertia.

+$$ \ell = I\omega $$